Factors Regarding Moral Character Determination

 Factors that may be taken into consideration when evaluating the rehabilitation of an applicant seeking a moral character determination

-It is the policy of The State Bar of California that persons who have been convicted of violent felonies, felonies involving moral turpitude and crimes involving a breach of fiduciary duty are presumed not to be of good moral character in the absence of a pardon or a showing of overwhelming reform and rehabilitation.
-The Committee shall exercise its discretion to determine whether applicants convicted of violent felonies, felonies involving moral turpitude and crimes involving a breach of fiduciary duty have produced overwhelming proof of reform and rehabilitation, including at a minimum, a lengthy period of not only unblemished, but exemplary conduct.
+It is the policy of the State Bar of California that persons who have been convicted of violent felonies, felonies involving moral turpitude and crimes involving a breach of fiduciary duty are presumed not to be of good moral character in the absence of a pardon or a showing of overwhelming reform and rehabilitation.
+The Committee will exercise its discretion to determine whether applicants convicted of violent felonies, felonies involving moral turpitude and crimes involving a breach of fiduciary duty have produced overwhelming proof of reform and rehabilitation, including at a minimum, a lengthy period of not only unblemished, but exemplary conduct.

 - The age and education of the applicant at the time of the act of misconduct and the age and education of the applicant at the present time.

 - The length of time that has passed between the act of misconduct and the present, absent any involvement in any further acts of misconduct.
 The amount of time and the extent of rehabilitation will be dependent upon the nature and seriousness of the act of misconduct under consideration.

 - Whether applicant has made amends to any person or entity who suffered harm as a result of applicant’s misconduct, including whether restitution has been made to any person or entity who suffered monetary losses as a result of applicant’s misconduct.

 - The expungement of a conviction or receipt of a pardon.

 - Successful completion or early discharge from probation or parole.

 - Reinstatement of a professional license, reinstatement into a profession or satisfaction of the terms of discipline, where an applicant has been disciplined in another profession.